DiLi-Lab/PoTeC/additional_scripts/ADDITIONAL_SCRIPTS.md

 # Additional Scripts

-<mark>TODO: finish/fix this file</mark>

-This directory contains all the necessary scripts that can be used to further process the data.
-All scripts described below can be run in the correct order using this script: TODO!
+This directory contains all the necessary scripts that have been used to further process the data.

 > Refer to the [CODEBOOK](../CODEBOOK.md) for more information on the resulting output files.